RogerVFbr/MySQLAccess/README.md

 - Create LIB folder in project folder.
 - Copy JAR file from downloaded zip to LIB folder (Ex. mysql-connector-java-8.0.16.jar)
 - The steps for including the connector on your project class path will depend on your IDE of choice.
-- If you use Eclipse, find the instructions on this link: http://www.ccs.neu.edu/home/kathleen/classes/cs3200/JDBCtutorial.pdf
+- If you use **Eclipse**, find the instructions on this link: http://www.ccs.neu.edu/home/kathleen/classes/cs3200/JDBCtutorial.pdf
-- If you use Netbeans, find instructions here: https://stackoverflow.com/questions/24490361/java-lang-classnotfoundexceptioncom-mysql-jdbc-driver-in-netbeans
+- If you use **Netbeans**, find instructions here: https://stackoverflow.com/questions/24490361/java-lang-classnotfoundexceptioncom-mysql-jdbc-driver-in-netbeans
-- If you use IntelliJ, follow the steps below:
+- If you use **IntelliJ**, follow the steps below:
   - Go to menu FILE > PROJECT STRUCTURE > LIBRARIES
   - Click on plus sign
   - Select Java